 - Arrange for someone to take you home after the surgery.

 - Talk to your doctor about your medications, even non-prescription medications.
-You may be asked to stop taking some medications up to one week before the procedure, like:
+You may be asked to stop taking some medications up to 1 week before the procedure.

 AnesthesiaYour surgery will be done using either:

 - Spinal anesthesia—You will be numb from the mid-abdomen down.

 - General anesthesia—You will be asleep.